The International Arbitration Review: United Kingdom - England & Wales

 The London Court of International Arbitration

 The London Court of International Arbitration (LCIA), which was established in 1892, remains one of the world's pre-eminent international arbitration institutions.
-In May 2019, Paula Hodges QC took over as President of the LCIA, replacing Judith Gill QC.36 The Vice Presidents are Peter Rees QC of 39 Essex Chambers in London, James Loftis of Vinson & Elkins in Houston, James Townsend of Hughes Hubbard & Reed in Washington, Nathalie Voser of Schellenberg Wittmer in Zurich, E Y Park of Kim & Chang in Seoul and Jean Kalicki, an independent arbitrator.
-Audley Sheppard QC of Clifford Chance is chair of the board of directors.
+In May 2019, Paula Hodges QC took over as President of the LCIA, replacing Judith Gill QC.37 The Vice Presidents are Jean Kalicki, an independent arbitrator based in New York and Washington DC; Christopher Lau SC, an independent arbitrator based in Singapore; James Loftis of Vinson & Elkins in Houston; Karyl Nairn QC of Skadden, Arps, Slate, Meagher & Flom in London; Professor Luca Radicati di Brozolo of Arblit in Milan and Fountain Court Chambers in London; Peter Rees QC of 39 Essex Street Chambers in London; and Nathalie Voser of Rothorn Legal in Zurich.
+Audley Sheppard QC of Clifford Chance is chair of the LCIA Board.

-In 2018, 317 arbitrations were referred to the LCIA.37 Of these, 271 were conducted under the LCIA Rules (the highest number ever recorded in a single year), and the others under the UNCITRAL Rules (with the LCIA acting as appointing authority).38 The types of cases referred continue to be diverse, with healthcare and pharmaceuticals, energy and resources, construction and infrastructure, banking and finance, telecommunication, insurance, real estate, and media and sports disputes all featuring.39
+In 2019, a record number of 395 arbitrations were referred to the LCIA.38 Of these, 346 were conducted under the LCIA Rules (the highest number ever recorded in a single year), and most of the others under the UNCITRAL Rules (with the LCIA acting as appointing authority, administrator or fundholder).39 In addition to its arbitration referrals, the LCIA received eight requests for mediation and three requests for adjudication.40 The types of cases referred continue to be diverse, with banking and finance, energy and resources, transport and commodities, construction and infrastructure, professional services, insurance and telecommunications all featuring.41

-The LCIA continues to be particularly attractive to European parties, with the majority in 2018 being from the United Kingdom (20.6 per cent) and western Europe (15.8 per cent).40 The percentage of parties who are Russian has continued to grow, with an increase from 6.5 per cent in 2017 to 7 per cent in 2018.
-However, this figure understates the popularity of LCIA arbitration within Russia, as many Russian companies operate through entities incorporated in other jurisdictions (such as the British Virgin Islands (BVI) and Cyprus).
-The LCIA is also widely used by parties from Africa (8 per cent) and the BVI (3.5 per cent), and is gaining popularity with parties from other nations such as the United Arab Emirates, India and Mexico.41
+The LCIA continues to be highly attractive to European parties, with a significant proportion of cases involving parties from western Europe (23.8 per cent) or the United Kingdom (18.6 per cent).42 Russian parties remain particularly frequent users of the LCIA: in 2019, 6.6 per cent of cases involved at least one Russian national – the second-highest number by nationality (after British parties).
+However, this figure understates the popularity of LCIA arbitration within Russia, as many Russian companies operate through entities incorporated in other jurisdictions (such as the British Virgin Islands and Cyprus).
+The LCIA is also widely used by parties from Africa (10.2 per cent, up from 8 per cent in 2018) and Asia (10 per cent, down from 14.4 per cent in 2018), and is gaining popularity with parties from other nations such as the United Arab Emirates, Mexico and Turkey.43

-In terms of gender diversity, in 2018, 23 per cent of all LCIA appointments were women.
-Furthermore, the percentage of female arbitrators being appointed by the LCIA Court in 2018 was 43 per cent, which represents an encouraging increase of 9 per cent from 2017.45
+In terms of gender diversity, in 2019, 29 per cent of all LCIA appointments were women, a significant increase on the previous year (23 per cent).46 However, whereas the percentage of female arbitrators appointed by the LCIA in 2019 was 48 per cent, only 12 per cent of party-appointed arbitrators were female.47

 England and Wales continues to be a popular seat for arbitrations conducted under the rules of other international arbitration institutions, including those of the ICC.

-The United Kingdom also continues to provide the largest number of arbitrators for ICC appointments at 219 (14.7 per cent), followed by 141 from France (9.5 per cent) and 116 from Switzerland (7.8 per cent).53
+The United Kingdom also continues to provide the largest number of arbitrators for ICC appointments at 258 (17.5 per cent), followed by 147 from Switzerland (10 per cent) and 116 from France (7.9 per cent).55

 London Maritime Arbitrators Association and other arbitral institutions